Skip to main content

 Multiple online devices can usually be matched to a derived RampID, enabling cross-device use cases.

-As PII is added to the AbiliTec Identity Graph, a derived identifier might be converted to a maintained identifier once we can confidently resolve those PII touchpoints to an individual.
+As PII is added to the AbiliTec Identity Graph, a derived identifier can be converted to a maintained identifier once we can confidently resolve those PII touchpoints to an individual.

 Tip